 If you are planning on attending Karneval in Germany events, it’s important to plan ahead, book accommodations early in the larger party cities, and have a game plan for partying, recouping, and partying again!

 First, you need to figure out when Ash Wednesday is (the first day of Lent).
-This year, in 2022 it is Wednesday, March 2nd.
+This year, in 2023 it is Februrary 22nd.
 The festivities will begin the Thursday prior to this.
 Here’s what to expect on each day so that you can plan your time.

 Wieberfastnacht (Thursday)– Women’s Day!
 Huzzah!
 The parties begin, women are found chasing men with scissors, and a good ol’ time is had by all!